 A chimney pot is placed on top of the chimney to inexpensively extend the length of the chimney, and to improve the chimney's draft.
 A chimney with more than one pot on it indicates that there is more than one flue sharing the chimney.

-needed; however, the distances from the edge of the chase to the flue are needed for all four sides.
+The diagrams below should help you determine your copper chimney cap size and provide measurements for ordering your new copper chimney cap or copper chimney pot.
+With copper chimney caps for a chimneys with a clay flue, the pipe diameter and location measurements are not needed; however, the distances from the edge of the chase to the flue are needed for all four sides.
 Please specify clay flue(s)'s distance from each outside edge of the chimney chase.

-20" height.
+The Classic Bell copper chimney cap has a standard 24" inside height for the spark arrestor; the Suburban copper chimney cap a 20" height.
 This is more than sufficient for most chimneys, which are us au ally 16".
 But be certain and measure your spark arrestor height before ordering your copper chimney cap!

 Printer friendly version of this document: How to Measure Copper Chimney Caps.

-our experts at (888) 908-5339 for help with measuring or selecting your copper chimney cap.
+As always, if you need assistance with your order, please feel free to call one of our experts at (888) 908-5339 for help with measuring or selecting your copper chimney cap.
 We offer a wide selection of copper chimney caps.